catchingash/trackcamp/project_plan.md

   + Project presentation, a demo of the application and product plan
   - Finalize user how-to instructions
   - Finalize README

-  - Each of the data type = its own deliverable.
-  - Then the intersection of the data is the D3 stuff to integrate them.
-  - Ask Jeremy about the D3 book recommendation

 ### Goals & Guidelines
 + Use your product plan to lead the functionality development of their application